Feyerabend/vm/README.md

 https://github.com/amsanei/Assembler-with-python.

-Still we have no debugging support, error messaging, file handling, etc. you can find in any corresponing system.
+Still we have no debugging support, error messaging, file handling, etc. you can find in any corresponding system.
 The purpose here is to be as clear as possible to what goes on with regard to the machine rather than other stuff.
 It is thus NOT for use with any other purpose than to teach and understand som simple principles of what a VM could be.

 #### Sample

-To test this VM, try a program named `bin` for translating decimal numbers to binary.
+To test this VM, try a program named `bin` for translating decimal numbers into binary.
-First start with the assembly text in `bin.a` and convert it to the appropiate machine code:
+First start with the assembly text in `bin.a` and convert it to the appropriate machine code:

 ```
 > python3 ./asm.py bin.a bin.b